 Technology benefits customers as well as businesses.
 To ensure that you are not left behind in this competitive field, pay attention to the latest technology and trends.
 For example, green buildings are trending now.
 Your offerings should include eco-friendly services to compete with other electrical contractor businesses.

-Many companies use field service management software to streamline business processes and improve efficiency that can easily translate into enhanced customer experience and increased referrals.
-Consider getting a headstart with technology by your side.
+Many companies use field service management software to streamline business processes and improve efficiency which can easily translate to enhanced customer experience and increased referrals.
+Consider getting a head start with technology by your side.

 Market your electrical services

 It’s highly unlikely that you are the only electrical contractor business in your area.
 To gain a competitive edge, build your client base, and make your business known, you need to invest in electrical business marketing and put yourself on track for growth.
 To start with, consider:

 - Running ads in local directories or newspapers

 - Building a website

 - Developing relationships with building contractors, architects, and electrical retailers and then asking for opportunities.